videojs/generator-videojs-plugin/README.md

 Most of what this generator does is localized to the `package.json` file.
 Luckily, the generator does a good job of merging your existing contents with the generated contents.
 In general, it's safe to select `Y` for the `package.json` in your project.

 Other files you'll usually want to select `n` on - particularly those files plugin authors will edit the most: anything in `src/` or `test/`.

-However, files that are _not_ commonly edited by plugin authors may deserve a diff check (`d`) if you've made changes to these sorts of files.
-For example, anything in `scripts/`.

 ## Extra Tools